 6 – Commercial Flagship Retailing

 Definition: A brand flagship is a brand store that stands out in design and appearance from a brand’s regular concept stores.
-Flagship stores tend to have their challenges in delivering positive 4-Wall-Contributions.
-A commercial flagship simply finds a balance between strong branding and good store paybacks.
+Flagship stores tend to have their challenges balancing a high share digital ‘toys’ while at the same time creating strong 4-Wall-Contributions.
+A ‘commercial’ flagship simply finds a balance between strong branding and strong financial paybacks.

 Commentary: From the very beginning of brand retailing, brands have struggled with their flagship strategies, balancing their desire for great brand experiences with P&L needs.
 We owe the value and discount retailers a great number of “low-investment-but-(still) great-store-examples” and know consumers don’t mind loving both, a pair of jeans from TKMaxx and a Gucci bag.
 Yet we struggle to imagine brand stores that feature both, low-cost build outs and a great consumer experience.

 Retail Best Practices: Rest assured commercial flagship retail exists.
 Commercial flagships keep investment low and smartly combine retail best practices while focussing on sales and branding.
-With apologies to my friends in Herzo and Baltimore, Nike wins this one by lengths: from the many great flagship stores I saw over the past 12 months, Nike’s flagship in Soho stands out in many ways.
+With apologies to my friends in Herzo and Baltimore, Nike often wins this one: from the great flagship stores I saw.

 And Now on to You!

-But maybe it is more important that you check whether and how you have trained your own operational ‘muscles’.
+But you should wait for new posts you should train your own operational ‘muscles’.
 Because in spite of all the disruption talk, millennial consumers continue to appreciate a great store experience as much as baby boomers did.
 And great consumer experiences are born out of retail best practices.
-So before you return to your ‘normal practice’, pick the 1-2 areas you want to invest into in 2018!
+So before you return to your ‘normal practice’, pick the 1-2 areas you want to invest into in 2022!

 (Unless stated otherwise, all photos are (c) brand pilots)